BlueSilverCat/pseudo-synthesizer/README.md

 Properties of Object are name, keyCode, alt, ctrl and shift.
 * name : Name of the sound to be played.
 * keyCode : When the key specified by keyCode is pressed, play the sound specified by Name.
-* alt : optional. if use alt key, set this to true.
+* altKey : optional. if use alt key, set this to true.
-* ctrl : optional. if use ctrl key, set this to true.
+* ctrlKey : optional. if use ctrl key, set this to true.
-* shift : optional. if use shift key, set this to true.
+* shiftKey : optional. if use shift key, set this to true.

 e.g.
 ```.js